 The industrial field we are talking about is growing at a dizzying speed, but it is not composed only of companies specialized in the fight against aging.
-Such a revolution requires fine and technological solutions to support population growth and its age.
+Such a revolution requires fine and technological solutions to support the growth of the population and its age.
 A giant version of what is happening today in Japan, where the robotics industry is jumping through hoops to meet the increase of the elderly and long-lived.

 Who pulls the sprint?

-In this great "primordial soup" that prepares the evolution of the greatest human race against death, there are companies in the front line and gregarious companies: they all have the same importance in the future, but the first 10 on the list can play a role role of maximum importance.
+In this great "primordial soup" that prepares the evolution of the greatest human race against death there are companies in the front line and gregarious companies: they all have the same importance in the future, but the first 10 of the list can play a role of maximum importance.

 Here are the top 10 of long-lived companies: